-The GMHP at Columbia offers a range of practica experiences that are coordinated with the GMHP’s on-going general research programs.
+The Global Mental Health Program at Columbia University offers a range of practica experiences that are coordinated with the GMHP’s on-going general research programs.
 There are a variety of practica opportunities for individuals at different stages of their career.
 Details on current opportunities are provided below.
 This page will be updated continuously as new opportunities become available.

-Please Note: Applicants must be enrolled Columbia graduate students in Psychology or Public Health to apply.
+Please Note: Applicants must be enrolled in a Columbia University graduate program in Psychology or Public Health to apply.

 GMHP WHO ICD-11 Collaboration Practica Opportunities